Dealing with hot flashes, PMS, low libido, mood swings, headaches, anxiety, or unexplained weight gain? Try our Female Hormone Quiz...

 Almost anyone can develop adrenal fatigue; however, several things can increase the chance of developing adrenal fatigue.

-- Trapped in abusive or bad relationships.
+- Trapped in abusive or harmful relationships.

 - Poverty or imprisonment.